 - a.
-The VSTL shall verify that the voting system has an identification tag attached to the main body as described in Requirement I.8.2.a. - b.
-The VSTL shall verify that the voting system has associated with it a Configuration Log, as described in Requirement I.8.2.b.
+The VSTL shall verify that the voting system components have appropriate an identification tags attached to the main body as described in Volume I, 8.2.a. - b.
+The VSTL shall verify that the voting system components have a Voting System Configuration Log, as defined in Volume I, Section8.2.b.